hashstation/hashstation/INSTALL-Docker.md

 ```
 Now, you can configure SSL in the `.env` file.

-Configure Fitcrack server hostname to **your domain name**:
+Configure Hashstation server hostname to **your domain name**:
 ```
-FITCRACK_SERVER_HOST="my.fitcrack.com"  # The IP or domain name of Fitcrack server
+HASHSTATION_SERVER_HOST="my.hashstation.com"  # The IP or domain name of Hashstation server
 ```

 Configure the certificate and private key file names if they are different from above: